The sternocleidomastoid (SCM) muscle is located at the base of your skull on either side of your neck, behind your ears.

 There are more stretches you can do from a seated position, like at your desk or while watching TV.

 Yoga practice can provide overall stretching and relaxation benefits.
-Here are two poses of varying difficulty that may help your neck muscles in time.
-During a full yoga session these poses would be done after you’ve warmed up.
+Here are two poses of varying difficulty that may help your neck muscles in time:

 - Stand with your feet about 4 feet apart.